hellerve/ptolemy/done.md

 the early writing on proofs by decades and anticipates some of the ideas that people like Robert Floyd would have indepdently almost twenty years later.

+* [Assigning Meanings to Programs](https://www.cs.tau.ac.il/~nachumd/term/FloydMeaning.pdf) by **Robert W. Floyd** (1969)

+This mostly-forgotten hallmark people touches on a few points that I find
+interesting: the halting problem (and how to get around it), state charts, and Algol.
+It also provides me with a vocabulary to prove things about the latter two concepts, which might be handy in the future.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)